frypatch/The-Price-of-Remembering/book/CHAPTER_04.md

 I wiped the gram clean.
 My movements were careful, practiced, leaving nothing behind.
 Not a smear.
 Not a whisper.
 My hands worked faster than my mind, tugging at the edge of the question that pressed close and heavy.
 Who could have done this?
 And, worse, who would?
 The craftsmanship was clever.
 Elegant.
 Dangerous.

 I tried not to leap to conclusions.
 Tried not to let suspicion settle.
-But Hemme lingered at the back of my mind, quiet and sharp.
+Yet Hemme lingered at the edge of my thoughts.
 He had the skill.
 He had the motive.
-Sometimes that is enough.
+Sometimes, that is enough.

 “Done now?”
 Wil whispered.
 He watched the hallway, shoulders tight, each breath drawn shallow.